Whyzanet/WhyzaGC/README.md

 I bought a ‘nano technology, ionizing anti EMF’ therapeutic volcanic pendant necklace and while it gives a relatively weak count among my samples of only 90+ CPM, that works out to about 4.5 mSieverts/year, which is 4.5 times the annual normal background exposure of 1 mSieverts/year here in Australia ( which is still very small ).
 Its glossy product documentation has a long list of varied health benefits ( including fighting cancer cells and protection from harmful 5G technology ) if worn on the skin due to its ‘scalar energy’.

-I also picked up from United Nuclear a small speciman bottle of uranium ore chunks, a geiger counter test card and a Fiestaware glazed plate, the latter having the greatest radiation emissions detected among all the samples I have.
+I also picked up from United Nuclear a small speciman bottle of uranium ore chunks, a Cloud Chamber Source ( a bigger chunk of uranium ore ), a geiger counter test card and a Fiestaware glazed plate.
+The respective CPM readings are below.

-An airplane flight would also be an interesting test environment due to increased cosmic radiation levels at altitude.
-Latitude also affects background cosmic radiation with higher levels the closer you are to the poles.
-Interesting calculator available at https://jag.cami.jccbi.gov/

 Measured Test Results in order of strength: